 Her years with rescue and shelter dogs have taught Sara the qualities that families want in their family pet, and that each dog is an individual - the “right” way to train is to work with the dog in front of you, starting where he is, helping him discover the joy to be found in learning and working together.
 Sara's clients include many families with children and dogs, and she enjoys including the kids in the process, as that is a huge key to keeping everyone in the home safe and happy.
 She has years of experience working with fearful dogs, and loves to help people understand how to calm their dog's anxiety, and by doing so, modify the behaviors demonstrated by the dog.
 Sara is an AKC Approved Canine Good Citizen evaluator, and a Fear Free Certified Professional.

-Sara shares her home with seven permanent resident dogs.
+Sara shares her home with eight permanent resident dogs, an assortment of cats and chickens, and a rotating cast of foster kittens and puppies.
 Her spare time is spent hiking, training her own dogs, and relaxing with family and friends.

 Professional Memberships and Affiliations:

 Animal Behavior Society, member

 ASPCA Field Investigations & Response Team, responder

 American Kennel Club, AKC S.T.A.R puppy and Canine Good Citizen, evaluator

 Association of Professional Dog Trainers, member

 Best Friends Animal Society Animal Response Team, responder

 HSUS Animal Rescue Team, responder